Want to Build an MVP App?

 Below you can see the first-ever design of the Airbendandbreakfast (now called Airbnb) website during the IDSA ‘07.

-After that, Gebbia and Chesky began seeking for financial aid and pitching their product to investors.
+After that, Gebbia and Chesky began seeking financial aid and pitching their product to investors.
 Over time, their idea became one of the world’s biggest accommodation rental marketplace.

 According to the CB Insights Report, 42% of startups fail due to the lack of market need.
 This means that almost half of startups do not solve the real problems of customers to gain enough traction and survive.